Church to host car show Aug. 31

-RACINE — People with antique and specialty cars are invited to show them at the Cars & Christ Car Show from 10 a.m. to 3 p.m.
+RACINE — A Cars & Christ Car Show will be held from 10 a.m. to 3 p.m.
 Saturday, Aug.
 31, at Greater Grace Temple, 522 N. Memorial Drive.

+People are invited to show their antique and specialty cars.
+Owners of the top three cars with the most votes will receive an award.
+There will be food and family entertainment.

 Register for more free articles.